 Druzhba pipeline leak reduces Russian oil flows to Germany

-Germany said on Wednesday it was receiving less oil but still had adequate supplies, after Poland found a leak in the Druzhba pipeline that delivers crude from Russia to Europe that Warsaw said was probably caused by an accident rather than sabotage.
+Germany said on Wednesday it was receiving less oil but still had adequate supplies, after Poland found a leak in the Druzhba pipeline that delivers crude from Russia to Europe that Warsaw said showed no sign of being caused by sabotage.

-The discovery of the leak in the main route carrying oil to Germany, which operator PERN said it found on Tuesday evening, comes as Europe is on high alert over its energy security as it faces a severe crisis in the aftermath of Moscow's invasion of Ukraine which has cut supplies of gas.
+The discovery of the leak in the main route carrying oil to Germany, which operator PERN said it found on Tuesday evening, comes as Europe is on high alert over its energy security in the aftermath of Moscow's invasion of Ukraine which has cut supplies of gas.

+"After removing most of the contaminants from the area near the crude oil pipeline that was damaged yesterday, PERN's technical services have located the site of the leak," Polish pipeline operator PERN said in a statement.

+"The first findings and the method of pipeline deformation show that at the moment there are no signs of interference by third parties."

+PERN added that it was working to find out what caused the leak and to repair the pipeline.

+Drone footage showed a black stain of oil from the underground pipeline spreading across farmland at the site of the leak, surrounded by fire engines and other emergency teams.

-"Security of supply in Germany is currently guaranteed," an economy ministry spokesperson said in an emailed statement.
+"Security of supply in Germany is currently guaranteed," an economy ministry spokesperson told Reuters.
 "The refineries in Schwedt and Leuna continue to receive crude oil via the Druzhba pipeline."

-The Schwedt refinery, which supplies 90% of Berlin's fuel, said in an emailed statement that deliveries were taking place at reduced capacity.
+The Schwedt refinery, which supplies 90% of Berlin's fuel, said deliveries were taking place but at reduced capacity.

 Germany said it was hoping for more information soon from Poland about the cause of the leak and how it can be repaired.